logicalclocks/hopsworks-tutorials/integrations/dbt/README.md

 ### <span style='color:#ff5f27'> 🏡 Cluster setup </span>

-To begin with, it's necessary to set up the Dataproc cluster.
+To begin with, setup the Dataproc cluster.

 Code to create Dataproc cluster is present in `provision.sh` file.

 To make `provision.sh` file executable do the next: